- Current students

 - Learn in a supportive adult-learning environment: our lecturers are friendly, supportive and knowledgeable.

 - Develop the study skills, background knowledge and confidence to succeed in your future studies and in the workplace.

 - A mix of group and individual work, seminars, debates, whānau hui, oral and written exercises, and self-directed learning.

-- When you successfully complete this programme, you will be able to apply to enter other Certificate and Diploma programmes.
+- When you successfully complete this programme, you will be able to apply to enter other higher-level programmes.

-To complete the Certificate you need to pass four courses, totalling 60 credits.
-45 of these credits must be at level 3.
+To complete this programme you need to pass four courses, totalling 60 credits.
 Each course is worth 15 credits.

 Please note: International students who graduate will NOT be eligible for a post-study work visa upon completion of this programme.

 If you are between 16 and 19 years old and did not achieve NCEA Level 2 at high school, you may be eligible to study for free for one year under the Youth Guarantee Scheme.
 We have up to 60 places available.
 To see if you qualify, take a look at the scholarship page here: Youth Guarantee Scheme.

 In order to best prepare you for further study, the New Zealand Certificate in Study and Career Preparation (Level 3) offers pathways designed to equip you with the skills you need to progress into your choice of higher-level programmes.

 This pathway is appropriate for students preparing for Nursing, Medical Imaging, Animal Sciences, Health Sciences or similar.
 It contains 4 compulsory courses: